soef/ioBroker.mysensors/README.md

 This adapter communicates with [mysensors](http://www.mysensors.org) serial or ethernet gateway (TCP or UDP).
 It ethernet gateway selected in this case ioBroker is server, that expects connections.

+## Version 2.0 Beta
+Please remove all previous instances of versions lower than 2.0.
+The naming of devices, channels and states has changed.

 ## Prerequires
 To use serial port on Windows it is VS required to build the binary.
 To use serial port on linux it is build-essential an python2.7 required.
 To install them just write: